 Many residents ask: Can I treat for 1,4-dioxane at home with filtration.
 The short answer is no.

-Regarding filtration systems and bottled water; at present there are no NSF or UL certified home water treatment devices available for the removal of 1,4-dioxane.
+Regarding filtration systems and bottled water: at present, there are no NSF or UL certified home water treatment devices available for the removal of 1,4-dioxane.
 As to bottled water, regulations for 1,4-dioxane would be enforced by the Food and Drug Administration, but they are currently do not exist and we are unaware of plans to have them developed.
 Consuming bottled water also has its own health risks associated with exposure to micro plastics.
-Bottled water manufacturers may have specific information on 1,4-dioxane levels for their products but they are not all required to test so it may not be listed.
+Bottled water manufacturers may have specific information on 1,4-dioxane levels for their products, but they are not all required to test.

 If you have any further questions, please reach out to the District directly at 516-931-6469 or by email at firstname.lastname@example.org.